the-outcaster/competitive-smash-decker/README.md

 ### 1. Install Emulators
 Please run [EmuDeck](https://www.emudeck.com/) first to get the necessary emulators installed.
 Emulators you'll want to install, if they're not installed already, include:
-- Mupen64 (N64)
+- Mupen64 for Smash Remix
-- Ryujinx (Switch)
+- Yuzu 1734 for HDR

-Slippi, Lylat, and Project+/PMEX Remix already come with their own AppImage.
+Good luck finding an AppImage for Yuzu 1734.

-After that run the Mupen64 and Ryujinx emulators at least once to generate the configuration files.
+Slippi and Project+/PMEX Remix already come with their own AppImage.

 ### 2. Copy ROMs
 Place your legally-dumped ROMs/ISOs in: